 Testing, diagnosis, and actual performance, however, may indicate that some students cannot follow the school's complete course of study.
-The principal and faculty develop for each of these students a special program, based on the school's regular program, which follows the New York State Standards and Archdiocesan Essential Learnings.
+The principal and faculty develop for each of these students a special program, based on the school's regular program, which follows the New York State Standards.
 A copy of the student's modified program is retained in the student's file.
-Conferences must be held periodically with the parents to inform them of the specific demands of this program and on-going progress.
-Therefore, the decision to retain a student presupposes that the school has done everything to help the student achieve success, and the student still has not made satisfactory progress.
+Conferences will be held periodically with the parent/guardian to inform them of the specific demands of this program and on-going progress.
+The decision to retain a student presupposes that the school has done everything to help the student achieve success, and the student still has not made satisfactory progress.

-If a student is being considered for retention, teachers must begin discussing this possibility early in the school year with the principal.
-Parent conferences must be held periodically, and notification of the possibility of retention must be made no later than mid-January, with written notation having been made on the report card.
-Although the teacher consults with the principal, the final decision for retaining a student rests with the principal.
+If a student is being considered for retention, teachers must begin discussing this possibility as early as possible in the school year with the Principal.
+Parent/guardian conferences must be held periodically, and notification of the possibility of retention should be made no later than mid-January, with written notation having been made on the report card.
+Although the teacher consults with the Principal, the final decision for retaining a student rests with the Principal.